SeaGL/organization/meetings/2025/20250804-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- contract signed (maybe a repeat notice)
-- sen and dina met, discussed discotech
-- potential rescheduling regular meeting

 #### A/V & DevOps
-- PreTalx was updated
-- AJ starting to look at streaming solutions for this year
-- Assess tech meeting timing
-  - Time for more frequent meetings?

 #### Finance
-- No update

 #### IDEA
-- Not many speakers filled out their pronouns
-- Masking in speaker rooms not yet checked
-- Marginalized community information not yet checked

 #### Partnerships
-- No update

 #### Policy & Protocol
-- No update

 #### Programming & Flow
-- 2 keynote speakers not filled out information form
-- Concerned about people away during August for CfP reviews
-  - Salt thinks there will be plenty of people around
-- CfP closed blog post drafted, still needs to be finalized

 #### Promotion & Outreach
-- Draft of keynote speaker poster uploaded
-- Draft of print ad shared
-- Designs for speaker gifts leaked in Promo channel
-- Flier for everything poster needed by Fossy - July 31

 #### Volunteers
-- New volunteer!!!
-- Onboarding process went fairly smoothly
-- Consideration when rolling out single sign on
-  - include SeaGL spaces for participants but not yet volunteers, e.g. PreTalx

 ### New Items